 5. If a State which has withdrawn from the Union asks to rejoin, its request shall be subject to the procedure referred to in Article 49.

-The reality is that if a state as large and wealthy as the UK announced its withdrawal without conditions, the EU would accept it because they could do nothing to prevent it and imposing sanctions against the UK would be counter-productive because the UK runs a large trade deficit with the EU.
+If Britain left without an agreement after two years we would be in a much worse situation than simply announcing we will leave and leaving immediately.
+That would be technically illegal in terms of the Treaty agreement, but whatever the Treaty says the reality is that if a state as large and wealthy as the UK announced its withdrawal without conditions, the EU would accept it because they could do nothing to prevent it and imposing sanctions against the UK would be counter-productive because the UK runs a large trade deficit with the EU.
 Moreover, any sanctions against the UK would ruin the Republic of Ireland, another EU member.